-• After immersion in the water, tilt your child's head to the side and towel dry what leaks out.

-• Mix rubbing alcohol and vinegar in equal parts.
+- After immersion in the water, tilt your child's head to the side and towel dry what leaks out. - Mix rubbing alcohol and vinegar in equal parts.
 After swimming, place a couple drops in the ear.
 Do not put these drops in if there is a hole in your child's eardrum.

-Prior to swimming put a drop of mineral oil or olive oil in each ear.
-This serves as a barrier protection against the water.
-Do not put in if there is a hole in your child's eardrum
+• Prior to swimming put a drop of mineral oil or olive oil in each ear.
+This serves as a barrier protection against the water as well an ear wax softener.
+Do not put in if there is a hole in your child's eardrum.

 Although it's tough to remind children to dry their ears well, take heart.
-I once spent two hours trying to get a cockroach out of a child's ear canal.
-I suspect those parents would have been happier if instead, water had gotten into their child's ear.
+Dr. Lai once spent two hours trying to get a cockroach out of a child's ear canal.
+We suspect those parents would have been happier if instead, water had gotten into their child's ear.

-Naline Lai, MD and Julie Kardos, MD originally posted August 9, 2009 ©2011 Two Peds in a Pod®
+Naline Lai, MD and Julie Kardos, MD

+©2017 Two Peds in a Pod® updated from 2016